fuminoritanizawa/webpage/content/authors/admin/_index.md

 - Drosophila
 - Biologist
 ---
-Fumi is an undergraduate at Harvey Mudd College and is originally from Tokyo.
-I've worked on molecular genetics, neuroscience, and evolutionary biology projects at Scripps Research (TSRI), National University of Singapore, Harvey Mudd College, and Shizuoka University.
+Fumi is an undergraduate at <a href="https://www.hmc.edu">Harvey Mudd College</a>, originally from Tokyo.
+I've worked on molecular genetics, neuroscience, and evolutionary biology projects at <a href="https://www.scripps.edu/faculty/srinivasan/">Scripps Research (TSRI)</a>, <a href="https://www.dbs.nus.edu.sg/staffs/antonia-monteiro/">National University of Singapore</a>, <a href="https://www.hmc.edu/biology/faculty-staff/hur/">Harvey Mudd College</a>, and <a href="https://green.shizuoka.ac.jp/en/">Shizuoka University</a>.
 I am driven to advance human health at the intersection of molecular genetics and physiology.

-My experience includes working with *Drosophila melanogaster*, *Caenorhabditis elegans*, and *Bicyclus anynana*.
+My experience includes working with *Drosophila melanogaster*, *Caenorhabditis elegans*, and <a href="https://en.wikipedia.org/wiki/Bicyclus_anynana">*Bicyclus anynana*</a>.
 Outside the lab, I am majoring in Mathematical and Computational Biology, and enjoy crafting differential logic behind biological phenomena and translating them into computational binary.

 Lately, I delight in filling my room with the aromas of greenery and coffee.
 I also love cars and enjoy staying updated on the latest models from various manufacturers.
 As a penchant for Japanese food and sweets, I can easily spend an entire day at H Mart.